sminnee/silverstripe-staticsiteconnector/docs/en/issues.md

 * BUG: Can only crawl VHosts.
 Websites located on a subdirectory e.g. http://localhost/mysite are only partially crawled.
 * BUG: Lists of crawled URLs from large crawls (1000+ pages), slow down the CMS considerably.
 Suggest show only partial tree under each "Connector" in the crawl tab (or optimise existing and problematic CMS JS)
 * BUG: link-rewriting fails when there are multiple images with the same value for <DataType>.StaticSiteUrl
-* BUG: When selecting the "duplicate" duplication strategy, multiple DB-entries for files are created, but not multiple images on the f/s
- * Implemented some file-name versioning, and the new version is created and renamed, but the original disappears.
+ * Solution: Get a DataList of all the images that have a matching StaticSiteUrl, and sort them by Created date ASC and use Last()
- * StaticSiteFileTransformerTest is failing
+* StaticSiteFileTransformerTest is failing with one test
+ * Add logic to tearDown() on StaticSiteFileTransformerTest that deletes all test images
 * BUG: Project won't build properly from composer (While it's not on Packagist)
 * TASK: Is StaticSiteCrawlURLsTask needed anymore?
 * TASK: Translation: Ensure all messages are rendered through _t()
 * TASK: Selecting "external content" in the CMS for the first time, shows nothing in the main pane.
 Show a default connector (e.g. the first) by default.
-* TASK: If "Automatically run link-rewrite task" is checked, add more detail to "Import completed" message.
 * TASK: Add new filter expression as per `FileNameFilter` to module _config instead of using str_replace() in StaticSiteFIleTransformer::buildFileProperties()
 * ENHANCEMENT: Add "Link rewrite task was run automatically. "[View failed URL rewrite report"]" confirmation text to "successful import" message
 * ENHANCEMENT: Add a "Description" field to each schema.
 Allows users to outline/describe what content from the external site's page-content, each rule refers to.